vivrichards600/friendlytester.github.io/pages/java/basics/14_codecomments.md

 }
 ```

 Using code comments is something that most developers frown upon.
-Their argument is that the code should be self explanatory.
+Their argument is that the code should be self-explanatory.
 Class, Methods and Variables should all be well named, so that's immediately clear what they are for, or what they do.
 I can understand that stance.
 But you are new to Java, so add as many comments and you need, and keep adding them until you are comfortable enough not to.

 ### [Next Lesson &#10132;](../lessons/debugging)